joshpetit/BreakoutMeme/doc/PLAN.md

 *   If you press Shift+End it reverse the direction of the ball
 *   holding down delete causes the paddle to be at maximum strength
 *   pressing insert will add extra balls to the area
-*   Certain number combinations and then pageup will spawn (anti)powerups.
+*   Certain Keypad numbers will spawn (anti)powerups.

 ## Level Descriptions

 *   As the levels progress the speed of the balls increase
-*   As levels progress the height of scene decrease
 *   Blocks require more strength to be broken progressively
 *   Certain blocks only appear on certain levels
 *	The level indicates the order special bricks are placed based on a list of GameObject.TYPE and HitCommand
+*	Config file has list corresponding to different game objects with the percent chance that kind of game object will be generated.
+The first number indicates the number of game objects

 ## Class Ideas